When using the DOM in your script to access an HTML element, whether it’s an

 .innerHTML property to modify the content of the

-Notice that the previous content inside of
+Notice how the previous content inside of the